A business and product case study in founding, scaling, and exiting a DTC consumer brand

 The Malaysian clean beauty market in 2018 had a clear gap ~ vegan, minimal skincare existed mostly at premium price points, marketed to a Western audience.
 Local consumers with real skin concerns and limited budgets had few honest, affordable alternatives.

-There was no business plan at the start.
-There was a personal problem, a kitchen, and a decision to begin.
+There was no business plan.
+There was hormonal cystic acne, a kitchen, RM5,000, and a decision to start.

 | Stakeholder | Role & Relationship |